-- 1. Preparation of dishes as assigned to them - 2.
+- 1. Prepartion of dishes as assigned to them - 2.
 Misce -n -place and Mise-n- Scene. - 3.
 Finishing and dishing of the dishes of al carte menus. - 4.
 Assisting the chef de partie and sous chef I their duties and responsibilities. - 5.
 Controlling of the wastages. - 6.
 Portion of control of wastages. - 7.
-Ensuring strict hygienic standards. - 8.
-To inform the Exe chef of Sous Chef or Chef de Parties in case of any breakdown of the types of equipment in the kitchen.
+Ensuring the strict hygienic standards. - 8.
+To inform to the Exe chef of Sous chef or Chef de Parties in case of any breakdown of the equipments in the kitchen.

-6.4.5 Secretaire De Cuisine (Kitchen Clerk):
+6.4.5 SECRETAIRE DE CUISINE (KITCHEN CLERK)

-Job position: Kitchen clerk Responsible to: Sous chef Nature and Scope of Job: preparation and submission of records and reports.
-Duties and Responsibilities:
+Job position: Kitchen clerk

+Responsible to: Sous chef

+Nature and scope of Job: preparation and submission of records and reports.

-- The maintenance of all the records. - For the maintenance of all the ledgers consumption sheets. - To assists the executive chef / chef in placing the order in provisions' and fresh supplies.
+- The maintenance of all the records. - For the maintenance of all the ledgers consumption sheets. - To assists the executive chef /chef in placing the order in provisions' and fresh supplies.

 Jobs change as new demand, new-style menus, and new technology affect the kitchen.
 In modern operations, some tasks may be regrouped and others may disappear.
-Ethnic exotic speciality restaurants, for example, require new staffing concepts and different designations for sectional cooks to deal with language barriers, special areas of cooking emphasis, and so on.
+Ethnic exotic specialty restaurants, for example, require new staffing concepts and different designations for sectional cooks to deal with language barriers, special areas of cooking emphasis, and so on.
 And in different countries, even when everyone speaks the same language, task groupings and job titles differ.
-The International Labor Office in Geneva, Switzerland, is a useful source of information on job descriptions in the hotel industry throughout the world.
+The International Labor office in Geneva, Switzerland, is a useful source of information on job descriptions in the hotel industry throughout the world.
 Despite present and future variations, knowing how the great kitchens of the past operated to provide classic French service should long be of value in devising new approaches to new needs.

-The food and beverage department also plays a vital role in any hotel and it also coordinates with other departments like housekeeping, front office, food and beverage service etc. It is the responsible for the various things like preparation of the various dishes on menus, providing the varieties of food on various special occasions like marriages ceremonies, birthday's parties
+The food and beverage department is also plays a vital role in any hotels and it also coordinates with others department like housekeeping, front office, food and beverage service etc. It is the responsible for the various things like preparation of the various dishes on menus, providing the varieties of food on various special occasions like marriages ceremonies, birthday's parties